 A standard full thickness transplant involves the surgical removal of the central two-thirds of the damaged cornea as seen in the photo to the right.
 This area is replaced with clear, healthy donor tissue, which is held in place by many sutures.

 Visual recovery often takes a year or longer.
 Sometimes the corneal surface is somewhat irregular so a contact lens may be required for the clearest vision.

 The first successful human corneal transplant was performed in 1905 in the present day Czech Republic.
 Since then cornea transplants have become the most common and most successful form of solid tissue transplant.

-Dr. Price has long-term graft survival rates that are among the highest in the world (Reference).
+Dr. Price with Price Vision Group has long-term graft survival rates that are among the highest in the world.
 On average, his full thickness cornea transplants survive 10 years or longer in 8 out of 10 patients, and his graft survival rates are even higher for keratoconus patients, who have a 95% 10-year survival rate, and Fuchs’ dystrophy patients, who have a 90% 10-year survival rate.

 Patients with a full thickness graft must be careful for the rest of their lives to avoid any injury that could break open the incision.